obialfred/NovaIntelligence0/README.md

 | `Dockerfile` | Builds a Nova Intelligence (beta)-branded variant of the official upstream container image. |
 | `swift/NovaIntelligenceApp` | SwiftUI application package capable of running on macOS, iOS, and tvOS. |

-## Zero-dependency offline preview
+## Native Nova Intelligence preview

 If you simply want to explore the Nova Intelligence (beta) interface on macOS without Docker, localhost ports, or any backend setup, run the bundled SwiftUI shell.
-On first launch the app downloads the official Open WebUI 0.6.34 frontend from PyPI, rebrands it in place, and caches the result under `~/\.nova-intelligence/web-bundle` (macOS stores the cache inside *~/Library/Application Support/NovaIntelligence/WebBundle*).
-Subsequent launches reuse that cache so the experience opens instantly without hitting the network again.
+The application renders a pixel-perfect recreation of the Open WebUI desktop experience using native SwiftUI views, so it starts instantly with no embedded web bundle or additional downloads.

 ```bash
 cd NovaIntelligence0
 ./scripts/launch-mac.sh
 ```

 The script compiles the Swift package if needed and launches the "Nova Intelligence (beta)" app window.
-From there you can:

-* Interact with the offline chat sandbox to feel the navigation and styling.
-* Open the toolbar address bar and paste a real Nova Intelligence (beta) deployment URL when you're ready to connect to a live backend.
+From there you can explore the navigation chrome, chat workspace, suggestions, and composer exactly as they appear in the upstream desktop build.

 > **Note:** The script requires the macOS Swift toolchain (installed automatically with Xcode 15+ or the standalone Swift installer).
 No additional dependencies are needed.